Yoast/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==
+= 8.3.0 =
+Release Date: September 25th, 2018

+Bugs:

+* Fixes the import of `scoreToRating` in `mapResults.js` to be consistent with the import of the same function in `getIndicatorForScore.js`.

+Enhancements:

+* Adds colon `:`  as an optional Title Separator.
+* Adds a setting and filter allowing users to edit the text describing the needed time for a how-to guide.
+* Shows a notice on the Yoast SEO dashboard when both Yoast SEO and All in One SEO Pack plugins are active.
+* Introduces an API function to get all WPSEO related capabilities.

+Other:

+* Adds `target = "_blank"` to the anchor tag of the duplicate content link in the archive settings.
+Props @nikhilbarar.
+* Prevents localize the Open Graph publish and modify DateTime string.
+* Changes the notification message when a new issue has been found
+* Changes the second argument of the `wpseo_sitemap_exclude_empty_terms` filter call when determining which taxonomies should have a sitemap to the correct type.
+Props to: [liarco](https://github.com/liarco)
+* Removes the executable bits on SVN assets.
+Props to [mathieu-aubin](https://github.com/mathieu-aubin)
+* Adds a help text to the Readability Analysis.

 = 8.2.0 =
 Release Date: September 11th, 2018